liubin06/RS/README.md

 ## 4.Model Pretraining

-For each dataset, the backbone model hyperparameters for BPR and VBPR are fixed the same.
 For instance, run the following command to train an embedding on different datasets.

 ```